bkrabach/claude-trace-viewer/README.md

 - You're pointing to the correct directory (default is `.claude-trace` in the current working directory)
 - Claude has generated trace files during your conversations, go to `.claude-trace` and verify that there are JSON files present
 - You have read permissions for the trace directory

-### Server fails to start

-If the server fails to start on the default port (5000):

-- Another application may be using port 5000
-- Use `--port` to specify a different port: `ctv --port 8080`

-### Browser doesn't open automatically

-If your browser doesn't open automatically:

-- Manually navigate to http://localhost:5000 (or your specified port)
-- Check that you have a default browser configured on your system

 ## License